bluesky-social/pds/README.md

 PDS_EMAIL_FROM_ADDRESS=admin@your.domain
 ```

+If the username and/or password contain special characters, the special characters will need to be [percent encoded](https://en.wikipedia.org/wiki/Percent-encoding).
+For example, `user&name:p@ssword` would become `user%26name:p%40ssword`.

 _Note: Your PDS will need to be restarted with those variables.
 This varies depending on your setup.
 If you followed this installation guide, run `systemctl restart pds`.
 You might need to restart the server or recreate the container, depending on what you are using._

 ### Updating your PDS